Quick hummus is easy to make; your own chickpea dip without preservatives.

 Better still, cook your chickpeas in a pressure cooker, and then freeze them for quick hummus.

 Chiropractic Help is a website committed you help you get your health problems under control by natural means.
-Sounds good but it means taking responsibility for your own health, and that's never easy; lower back exercises and quick hummus would make a good start.
+Sounds good but it means taking responsibility for your own health, and that's never easy; lower back exercises, a daily walk and quick hummus would make a good start.

 Why on earth a page on making quick hummus on a chiropractic site?
 There are several reasons.
 Firstly we are a wholistic profession interested in much more than your joints.
 You might be well adjusted with a very healthy spine and nerve supply, but what good is that if you get cancer or drop dead from a heart attack?